StinoMicronSP/samplefinder/README.md

 # samplefinder

-Identify breaks and intro's and stem-separate them via Demucs.
+Identify breaks and intro's and export them.

 A local Python CLI that detects **sparse sections** in a music file and exports them **non-destructively** as usable samples.
 Three types: a **drum break**